uu-code007/PixelFreeEffects/SMBeautyEngine_flutter/pixelfree/example/README.md

-# pixel_free_example
+# pixelfree_example

-Demonstrates how to use the pixel_free plugin.
+Demonstrates how to use the pixelfree plugin.

 ## Getting Started